fhiso/sources-and-citations/citation-elements.md

 {/}

 ### Translatability

-If an application encounters a *citation element* whose *citation element name* is known to be not *translatable*, but whose *citation element value* is a *translation set*, the application *may* convert the *translation set* to a *string* by discarding all but the first *string* in the *translation set*.
-If the *translation set* contains only one *string*, and if that *string* conforms to the *range* of the *citation element term*, this conversion *should* be done.

-{.note} This situation may arise when an *extension citation element* has been serialised in a *list-flattening format* by an application that does not know whether it is *translatable*, and subsequently read by an application that knows it not to be *translatable*.

 If an application encounters a *citation element* whose *citation element value* is a *string*, but where the application knows the